markusmoenig/Eldiron/docs/docs/configuration/game.md

   - Click a target to apply the current intent; the selected intent stays active until you switch it.
   - Intent hover / clicked cursors also apply in 2D while this mode is active.
   - For rules-driven one-shot keyboard actions, keep this `false` and use `auto_walk_2d = true`.
   - Default: `false`.

+- **`persistent_intents`**
+  - Keeps the selected intent or targeted rules action active after a successful or failed target interaction.
+  - Applies in every camera mode, including `iso`, `firstp`, and `firstp_grid`.
+  - The mode remains selected until the player chooses another targeting command or returns to Walk/default mode.
+  - Useful for frequent actions such as Attack, where pressing the action button before every strike would be cumbersome.
+  - Default: `false`.

 - **`auto_walk_2d`**